Adam de Harvington: Last years

 He retired to his native Worcestershire in 1330.
 His main estates in that shire were Harvington Hall and Frankley.
 In his last years, he was a noted benefactor of Pershore Abbey.
 Ball gives his date of death as 1337, but this is certainly too early.
 He was later described as the heir of his cousin Abbot Walter, who died in 1340, and he made a conveyance of land in 1342; he was dead by 1346.
 Walter left him two manors in Worcestershire, one of which appears to correspond roughly with present-day Sodington Hall.
 In his will he left money to Pershore Abbey to erect a chantry to pray for his soul and for the soul of his first patron Guy, Earl of Warwick.
-He was also a benefactor of Halesowen Abbey.
+He was also a benefactor of Halesowen Abbey in Shropshire.